-As a single person, when you make financial decisions, it’s all about what works for you.
+When you make financial decisions as a single person, it’s all about what works for you.
 When you’re in a long-term relationship, though, that changes.

 Couples, even if they keep aspects of their finances separate, still need to pay attention to ways to manage retirement planning together.

-If you want to have a successful retirement as a couple, start taking steps now.
+If you want to have a successful retirement as a couple, start taking the following steps now.

 One of the first things you need to do as a couple is to communicate about your retirement plans, goals and needs.

-According to Fidelity’s 2018 Couples & Money Study, more than half of couples disagree about how much money to save for retirement and about 2 in 5 disagree about when their partner should retire.
+Couples often disagree about how much money to save for retirement and when their partner should retire.

 These are issues that can derail retirement plans if not addressed — especially if you don’t get on the same page about how much to save in the first place.